US$ 14,300 single only Sharing

 - Any extra nights of accommodation before or after the safari - we can arrange these for you and add it to your statement

-At Tswalu we will be staying in spacious and very elegant suites at the "Motse"
+3 nights are spent at Tswalu in the spacious and very elegant suites at the "Motse"

 At all locations we will have the private use of safari vehicles complete with photographic beanbags.
 With only 3 photographers in the vehicle there is plenty of space for your equipment and you will have guaranteed access to BOTH sides of the safari vehicle.